magnifica-vr/Basketball/README.md

 ## Requirements:
+Depending on the requirements you were given, follow either the [VR](#vr) or the [desktop](#desktop) instructions.

+### VR
 1. Insert and configure open-xr
 2. Make it so you can pickup the ball (interactable) and throw it (throwable)
+3. Identify the ball going through the hoop
+4. Define the ball physics, it should act like a basketball and bounce
+5. Write the game loop: A round should last 60 seconds
+6. Bonus: Anything you can think of (Effects, Particles, Environment, Sounds etc.)

+### Desktop
+1. Set up an input system
+2. Make it so you can throw the ball by dragging your cursor
 3. Identify the ball going through the hoop
 4. Define the ball physics, it should act like a basketball and bounce
 5. Write the game loop: A round should last 60 seconds